jhudsl/OTTR_Template/getting_started.md

 You can do so by typing:
 `bookdown::serve_book()` in the RStudio Console.

+Note that when you run `bookdown` it will create an `.rds` file; you can generally ignore this file. s

 You will then see a live version of your book in your RStudio viewer.